nompelis/HDFy/README.md

 SUMMARY

-This is a collection of utilities to turn a file from its native (text of binary) format to HDF5 (binary) format.
+This is a collection of utilities to turn a file from its native (text or binary) format to HDF5 (binary) format.
 The software will HDFy existing files.

 Current (fully and partially) supported formats:

+- Alias Wavefront (OBJ) files (coming later)
 - STL (coming right up)
+- ANSYS Fluent "case " format (coming as partially supported)
+- NASTRAN (coming soon)

 MOTIVATION